rwth-i6/returnn/docs/getting_started/basic_usage/network.rst

 For Theano, the base layer class is :py:class:`NetworkBaseLayer.Container` and :py:class:`NetworkBaseLayer.Layer`;
-for TensorFlow, it is :py:class:`TFNetworkLayer.LayerBase`.
+for TensorFlow, it is :py:class:`returnn.tf.layers.base.LayerBase`.
 E.g. that would use the :py:class:`TFNetworkLayer.LinearLayer` class, and the ``LinearLayer.__init__`` will accepts arguments like ``activation``.
 In the given example, all the remaining arguments will get handled by the base layer.

-The construction itself can be found for TensorFlow in :py:func:`TFNetwork.TFNetwork.construct_from_dict`, which starts from the output layers goes over the sources of a layer, which are defined by ``"from"``.
+The construction itself can be found for TensorFlow in :py:func:`returnn.tf.network.TFNetwork.construct_from_dict`, which starts from the output layers goes over the sources of a layer, which are defined by ``"from"``.
 If a layer does not define ``"from"``, it will automatically get the input from the dataset data.